 }

-There are various ways using which we can scale Kubernetes clusters to manage varying demands.
-The kubectl CLI, Kubernetes dashboard and Kubernetes API are some of the most commonly used tools to do the same.
+There are various ways to scale Kubernetes clusters to manage varying demands.
+The kubectl CLI, Kubernetes dashboard, and Kubernetes API are some of the most commonly used tools for this purpose.

 Scaling a Kubernetes cluster using these tools requires monitoring efforts to identify the changes in demand and act accordingly.
 Horizontal Pod Autoscaler (HPA) helps in automatically performing kubernetes cluster scaling tasks.
 However, it is not a continuous process and needs to be scheduled.
 Due to this, it makes it difficult to accurately scale the pods.